• Skip to Content

 Nature of the Program

-The Department of Communication Studies offers the M.A. and the Ph.D. degrees in Communication Studies.
+The Department of Communication Studies offers M.A. and Ph.D. degrees in Communication Studies.
 Communication scholars seek to discover the mechanisms and rules that govern the wide range of communication activities using a battery of social scientific techniques.
-We try to develop theories that will account for why we act the way we do.
+We observe patterns of human behavior to develop theories that will account for why we act the way we do and apply these across diverse contexts.
 The graduate faculty in the Department of Communication Studies is well-known at the regional, national, and international level for accomplishments in research, teaching, and service.

 • Assume a variety of professional roles in educational, organizational, health, governmental, or media institutions